kibatche/pyjam.automatic/README.md

 # pyjam.automatic
-A small python programm to automate the creation of a pyjam.as tunnel.
+A small python program to automate the creation of a pyjam.as tunnel.

 ## pyjam.as :
 https://tunnel.pyjam.as/

 ## usage :

 ```
 usage: pyjam.py [-h] (-p PORT | -d | -u)